arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 )
 ```

-The result of the API call is also automatically convered for us
+The result of the API call is also automatically converted for us
 from XML to Ruby primitives such as numbers, strings, arrays
 and hashes.